Head of State: President Paula-Mae Weekes

 Capital City (location of Parliament): Port of Spain

 Unicameral/Bicameral: Bicameral - House of Representatives (41) and Senate (31)

 CPA UK and Trinidad & Tobago

-CPA UK and the Parliament of Trinidad and Tobago have a strong relationship which has facilitated a number of activities in recent years, including jointly delivering the Regional Workshop on Sustainability, Energy and Development in Port of Spain in December 2015 with parliamentarians from around the Caribbean.
+CPA UK and the Parliament of Trinidad and Tobago have a strong relationship.
+The Parliament of Trinidad and Tobago has also facilitated a number of CPA UK activities in recent years.

 As part of CPA UK's annual themed projects, the 2016-17 project was designed to increase parliamentarians’ knowledge of and build capacity on national security and cybersecurity through engaging interactive discussion sessions and networking opportunities with key stakeholders.
 The programme focused on a range of themes covering legislation, committee scrutiny, budgets, and engagement with civil society, international institutions and the private sector.

 Caribbean Regional Workshop on Sustainability, Energy and Development, Port of Spain, 7-10 December 2015